 What was the cottage originally used for?

 The cottage name tells us that the main use was for Wool and/or silk weaving.
+Though known as the Weaver cottage, the main purpose of this building was the housing of the large loom machines, locally it could have been known as the loom shop.

 Weaving was a trade common among the working people.
 Therefore the cottage work area’s were available to all the weavers in the province.